11 of Europe’s Most Beautiful Train Stations

 Helsinki, Finland

-This 1919 art nouveau train station is used by approximately 200,000 passengers daily, making it Finland’s most-visited building.
-While the red-brown Finnish granite–clad structure is striking, the two pairs of massive, lantern-carrying statues flanking the main entrance steal the show.
-A glass and steel roof designed by Esa Piiroinen to protect travelers from the elements was added over the central platforms in 2000.
+This 1919 art nouveau train station is used by approximately 250,000 passengers daily, making it Finland’s most-visited building.
+It’s the brainchild of architect Eliel Saarinen, the father of Eero, whom most Americans know for the Gateway Arch in St. Louis.
+While the red-brown Finnish granite–clad structure is striking, what really steals the show are the two pairs of massive, lantern-carrying statues flanking the main entrance, known as the Lyhdynkantajat, or “lantern bearers.”
+A glass and steel roof designed by Esa Piiroinen to protect travelers from the elements was added over the central platforms in 2001.

 In the 1980s, Atocha train station’s original building was transformed into a large atrium.